 Mark has won numerous competitions and awards throughout Australia including the Leslie Barklamb Scholarships, the 3MBS Young Performer of the Year Award and the Australian Youth Classical Music Competition.
 In 2006, he was the winner of the Open Flute Competition at the Australian Flute Festival.
-Internationally, Mark was the recipient of the British Flute Society Award, the Zangger-Weber Stiftung and in 2012, he received the Third Prize and the Audience Prize at the August-Everding Music Competition in Munich, Germany.
+Internationally, Mark was the recipient of the British Flute Society Award, the Zangger-Weber Stiftung from Switzerland and in 2012, he received the Third Prize and the Audience Prize at the August-Everding Music Competition in Munich, Germany.

-Mark was a guest member of the Tonhalle-Orchestra Zurich and has worked with several notable composers including Helmut Lachenmann, Beat Furrer, William Blank and Heinz Holliger; and conductors such as Kent Nagano, Lionel Bringuier, Roland Kluttig, Zsolt Nagy, David Zinman, Werner Ehrhardt, Douglas Boyd and Nello Santi.
+Mark was a guest member of the Tonhalle-Orchestra Zurich and has collaborated with several notable composers including Helmut Lachenmann, Beat Furrer, William Blank and Heinz Holliger; and conductors such as Kent Nagano, Lionel Bringuier, Roland Kluttig, Zsolt Nagy, David Zinman, Werner Ehrhardt, Douglas Boyd and Nello Santi.
 As a soloist, Mark has performed with the Bach Collegium München and the Filharmonie Hradec Králové.

 Edison is a renowned Brazilian Woodwind Repair Technician specialising in handmade flutes and professional clarinets.
-He has been playing the flute for more than 15 years and studied at the Conservatorio Superior de Música 'Manuel de Falla' in Buenos Aires, Argentina.
+He has been repairing and playing the flute for more than 15 years and studied at the Conservatorio Superior de Música 'Manuel de Falla' in Buenos Aires, Argentina.